 Example 1: Lessor G leases 500.0 pasture, rangeland, forage acres for grazing to Lessee H in return for five percent of the calves born during the lease period from the cows grazing the leased acres.
 If 100 calves are born by the cows grazing the leased acreage during the lease period, Lessor G receives five calves.
+If 150 calves are born by the cows grazing the leased acreage during the leased acreage during the leased acreage during the lease period, Lessor G receives five calves.
 If 150 calves are born by the cows grazing the leased acreage during the lease period, Lessor G receives eight calves.
 In this example, Lessor G's insurable interest in the insured pasture, rangeland, forage crop is five percent and Lessee H's insurable interest is 95 percent.